Semiconcavity for the minimum time problem in presence of time delay effects: Introduction

 where $x\in C([-\tau,0];\mathbb{R}^{n})$, being $C([-\tau,0];\mathbb{R}^{n})$ the Banach space of all continuous functions defined in $[-\tau,0]$ with values in $\mathbb{R}^{n}$.
 For a complete understanding of differential equations of the type \eqref{delcs}, we refer the reader to \cite{Halanay, HL}.
 Due to the fact that the initial data are functions whose domain is the time interval $[-\tau,0]$, the minimum time function associated to the minimum time problem for system \eqref{delcs} is no longer defined in a subset of $\mathbb{R}^{n}$.
-Indeed, the reachable set $\mathcal{R}$ is now a subset of the inifinite dimensional space $C([-\tau,0];\mathbb{R}^{n})$. \\The Hamilton-Jacobi theory for optimal control problems involving time delays has been developed by several authors (\cite{Barron, Boccia, Bonalli, Luk1, Luk2, Luk3, Plaksin1, Plaksin2, Soner, Vinter, Zhu}).
+Indeed, the reachable set $\mathcal{R}$ is now a subset of the inifinite dimensional space $C([-\tau,0];\mathbb{R}^{n})$.

+The Hamilton-Jacobi theory for optimal control problems involving time delays has been developed by several authors (\cite{Barron, Boccia, Bonalli, Luk1, Luk2, Luk3, Plaksin1, Plaksin2, Soner, Vinter, Zhu}).
 In all of these works the optimal control problems under consideration are with finite time horizon.
 Also, in \cite{Luk1, Luk2, Luk3, Plaksin1, Plaksin2, Zhu}, optimal control problems associated to control systems with dynamics depending not just on a past instant but on a whole interval of the past history of the trajectory (in the literature one refers to such systems as hereditary systems) are investigated and a notion of differentiability for functionals belonging to the Banach space $C([-\tau,0];\mathbb{R}^{n})$, the so-called coinvariant (or ci)-differentiability, is exploited.
 In \cite{Barron, Boccia, Vinter}, optimality conditions, with particular attention to the Pontryagin maximum principle, are given for optimal control problems in presence of time delays.
-We also mention \cite{Crandall1, Crandall2, Crandall3} for a general study of Hamilton-Jacobi equations in infinite dimension and \cite{Ishii} for the analysis of a class of Hamilton-Jacobi equations in Hilbert spaces. \\Motivated by this, we analyze the regularity properties of the minimum time function associated with the delayed control system \eqref{delcs}.
-Extending the classical arguments employed in \cite{Cansin}, we are able to prove that, also in this functional setting, the Petrov controllability condition implies the local Lipschitz continuity of the minimum time function.
-Furthermore, we show that the minimum time function is semiconcave in a suitable subset of the reachable set.
+We also mention \cite{Crandall1, Crandall2, Crandall3} for a general study of Hamilton-Jacobi equations in infinite dimension and \cite{Ishii} for the analysis of a class of Hamilton-Jacobi equations in Hilbert spaces.